CL Parchment 770 433 1

 Force and Pressure

 We have been using the term “force.”
 Without using a complex physics definition, lets simply call force a push or pull.
 Your weight (measured in pounds) is the force of gravity pulling you down on the scales.
 When one pulls on the reins, one can measure his force on the reins using a scale.
-For this discussion, we can be understand the principles of the bit adequately while ignoring the effects of force direction.
+We can understand the principles of the bit adequately while ignoring the effects of force direction.

 The horse’s sensation depends on the pressure applied and its distribution over the horse’s body.
 The location of the pressure also plays a crucial role, as different parts of our body perceive pressure differently.

-Therefore, besides the amount of force, the surface area over which the force is applied and the specific location of the pressure are crucial factors to consider.
+Therefore, besides the amount of force, the surface area over which the force is applied and the specific location of the pressure are crucial factors in considering what we feel or the sensation.

 Severity